February 23, 2026 · 12 min read

 Who They Are

-Gen Z (born ~1997-2012) is now entering legal gambling age in significant numbers.
-The older half is already 18-28.
-They're the first generation to grow up with smartphones, crypto, social media, and streaming as defaults.
+Gen Z (born ~1997-2012) is entering legal gambling age in significant numbers, with the older half already 18-28.
+They grew up with smartphones, crypto, social media, and streaming as defaults rather than novelties.

 What They Expect